This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 Step 1: Mix Cream Cheese & Sour Cream

-First, using a stand mixer, (Amazon) (believe me when I say, this will make your life so much easier and totally save your arm strength!) mix the cream cheese and sour cream until well combined.
+First, using an electric mixer like this stand mixer, (Amazon) (believe me when I say, this will make your life so much easier and totally save your arm strength!) mix the cream cheese and sour cream until well combined.

 Step 2: Mix in Remaining Ingredients